Annual General Meeting | May 10, 2023

 New members are always welcome.
 JOIN HERITAGE OTTAWA today!

-On confirmation of your membership, you'll receive a link to access all AGM-related documents on a members-only section of the website and the ZOOM invitation linking you to the meeting.
+On confirmation of your membership, you will receive a ZOOM invitation linking you to the meeting.

-AGM business will be followed by the following special illustrated presentation:
+AGM business will be followed by a special illustrated presentation: